ied206/Joveler.DynLoader/USAGE.md

 <Import Project="$(MSBuildProjectDirectory)\SampleScript.netfx.targets" />
 ```

 You can freely adapt [SampleScript.netfx.targets](./Joveler.DynLoader.Tests/SampleScript.netfx.targets) from the test code for your need.
-They are released in public domain, based on work of [System.Data.SQLite.Core](https://www.nuget.org/packages/System.Data.SQLite.Core/).
+It is released in public domain, based on work of [System.Data.SQLite.Core](https://www.nuget.org/packages/System.Data.SQLite.Core/).

 #### Example